 Yet, for individuals enjoying some gender-bending fashion, Halloween can also be about liberation and expression, especially for young queer folks.
 It may represent that one night where this little boy will be able to wear a princess dress and sparkles, the night where you can be whoever you want to be!
 However, the line between a great costume and an offensive one may sometimes be very thin.
 For instance, while dressing up in drag may very well allow you to experiment with your gender identity or allow you to embrace an iconic figure of pop culture, do consider what kind of stereotypes your portrayal may convey.
-Drag culture has now permeated the mainstream but trans and genderqueer individuals still too often end up being the laughing stock and this simply shouldn’t be.
+Drag culture has now permeated mainstream culture but trans and genderqueer individuals still too often end up being the laughing stock and this simply shouldn’t be.

-One must also be aware of the potential cultural appropriation of one’s costume if one co-opts and adopts creative and artistic themes, customs or traditions from a specific minoritised group without acknowledging it.
+One must also be aware of the potential cultural appropriation of one’s costume if one co-opts and adopts creative and artistic themes, customs, or traditions from a specific minoritised group without acknowledging it.
 Far too often, this may perpetuate racist and dehumanising stereotypes.
-Yes, the difference between definitive appropriation and cultural appreciation may be blurry at times but in doubt, ask friends, do your research, or just don’t you know, there are enough outfits to pick from.
+Yes, the difference between definitive appropriation and cultural appreciation may be blurry at times but in doubt, ask friends, do your research, or just don’t, you know, there are enough outfits to pick from.

 Some also pointed out the sexism ingrained within Halloween costumes where the ones for women are far more revealing and tight as well as offer very few choices if one does not want to embark on the sexy route.
 Let us be clear, the issue here is not that women wear sexy garments, please have fun ladies, but the problem lies in the restricted choice on display.
 So limited in fact that not going for a suggestive vibe on Halloween would represent transgressing some kind of unspoken norm.
 Hence, the fact that the vast majority of costumes for women objectify, sexualise, and infantilise their bodies is problematic, not that women wear sexy outfits.